 ABSTRACT

-Despite threatening incidence of dermatophytosis, information is lacking about possible consequences of infection onto epidermal barrier functions and about keratinocyte responses devoted to alert immune components.
-In order to identify involved mechanisms, arthroconidia of the anthropophilic dermatophyte Trichophyton rubrum were prepared to infect reconstructed human epidermis (RHE).
-Integrity of the barrier was monitored by measurement of trans-epithelial electrical resistance and investigation of dye-permeation through the RHE during infection.
+Despite threatening incidence of dermatophytosis, information is still lacking about the consequences of infection onto epidermal barrier functions and about keratinocyte responses devoted to alert immune components.
+In order to identify involved mechanisms, arthroconidia of Trichophyton rubrum an anthropophilic dermatophyte were prepared to infect reconstructed human epidermis (RHE) in vitro.
+Integrity of the barrier was monitored during infection by measurements of trans-epithelial electrical resistance and dye-permeation through the RHE.
 Expression and release of pro-inflammatory cytokines and antimicrobial peptides (AMP) by keratinocytes inserted in RHE were respectively assessed by RT-qPCR to analyze mRNA content in tissue extracts and by ELISA to detect proteins in culture media.
-Results reveal that infection by T. rubrum is responsible for disruption of the epidermal barrier, including loss of functional tight junction, and for simultaneous expression and release of cytokines and AMP by keratinocytes.
-Involvement of the p38 mitogen-activated protein kinase (MAPK) signaling pathway was then assessed during infection by testing several inhibitors targeting p38 MAPK activity.
-Intriguingly, among other p38 inhibitors, PD169316 alone was found able to inhibit the growth on Sabouraud agar, as well as the development of infection by T. rubrum on RHE, suggesting potential specific target for this molecule in dermatophytes themselves.
+Results reveal that infection by T. rubrum is responsible for disruption of the epidermal barrier, including loss of functional tight junctions, and for simultaneous expression and release of cytokines and AMP by keratinocytes.
+Potential involvement of the p38 mitogen-activated protein kinase (MAPK) signaling pathway was evaluated during infection by targeted inhibition of its activity.
+Intriguingly, among several p38 MAPK inhibitors, PD169316 alone was able to inhibit growth of T. rubrum on Sabouraud agar and to suppress the process of infection on RHE, suggesting that PD169316 acts on specific target in dermatophytes themselves.

 INTRODUCTION